anyatarascina/pyRVtest/TUTORIAL.md

 ======================================================================
 ````

 This table first reports the pairwise RV test statistic given the specified adjustments to the standard errors.
 Then the pairwise F-statistics are reported, again with the specified adjustments to the standard errors.
 Finally, the p-values associated with the model confidence set are reported.
 Details on the model confidence set procedure are found in Section 6 of [Duarte, Magnolfi, Solvsten, and Sullivan (2021)](#dmss) which adapts the procedure in [Hansen, Lunde, and Nason (2011)](#hln) to the setting of testing firm conduct.
 Beneath the table are the appropriate critical values from Table 1 of [Duarte, Magnolfi, Solvsten, and Sullivan (2021)](#dmss) given the number of instruments the researcher is using.
-The researcher can compare her pariwise F-statistics to these critical values.
+The researcher can compare her pairwise F-statistics to these critical values.
 Here, we are using two instruments, so there are no size distortions above 2.5%.
 However, for a target maximal power of 95%, the F-statistic of 13.3 is less than the critical value of 18.9, so the instruments are weak for power.

 The testing procedure also stores additional output which the user can access after running the testing code:
 * `markups`: array of the total markups implied by each model (sum of retail and wholesale markups)